-Planting a garden on your roof might sound strange, but rooftop vegetation can make a huge positive impact on the environment and on your bank account.
+Planting a garden on your roof might sound strange, but rooftop vegetation can have a huge positive impact on the environment and on your bank account.
 A green roof, or living roof, is a roof that is covered in a layer of vegetation.

 The plants on a green roof can be as simple and low maintenance as a short, heat-resistant ground cover like sedum, or as elaborate as a full-sized park with grass and trees.
 No matter the size or intended use, living roofs provide amazing environmental and personal benefits.

-The plants on green roofs help slow water runoff and act as a filter, reducing the amount of pollutants that reach storm drains.
+The plants on living roofs help slow water runoff and act as a filter, reducing the amount of pollutants that reach storm drains.
 They also retain much of the water.
-In summer, the plants on a green roof can retain 70-90% of the water that falls on them and between 25-40% in winter, depending on the plants and depth of growing medium.
+In summer, the plants on a green roof can retain 70-90% of the water that falls on them and between 25-40% in winter, depending on the plants and depth of the growing medium.

 Green roofs add an extra layer of insulation to a building.
 Since the greatest source of heat loss in the winter is through the roof, a green roof helps retain much of that heat.
 Regular roofs get extremely hot in the summertime, especially if they are a dark color.
-A living roof keeps the roof cooler, drastically reducing cooling costs in the summertime – by over 75%, according to research published by the National Research Council of Canada.
+A living roof keeps the roof cooler, drastically reducing cooling costs in the summer – by over 75%, according to research published by the National Research Council of Canada.

 3. Living roofs combat the urban heat island effect

 The urban heat island effect is what happens as urban areas develop and changes occur in the landscape.
 As open land and vegetation are replaced with buildings and roads, surfaces become hot and dry, absorbing and retaining the heat of the sun.
 Therefore, urban regions become much warmer than surrounding rural areas.
 This excess heat causes increased energy consumption for cooling, resulting in higher levels of pollution.
 Hot streets also heat stormwater as it runs over the surfaces, impacting waterways when the water is released back into them.